dolang/NoWannaNoCry/README.rst

 NoWannaNoCry - nwnc.py
 ======================

-A script to help mitigate against the WCry malware which is spreading over the Internet right now.
-Some operations need elevated permissions, so don't just trust me on this, but read this document carefully and have a look at the code itself before running it.
+A script to help mitigate against the WCry malware which was spreading over the internet.
+The spreading of the initial version of this malware seems to have been stopped by a built-in kill switch.

+Some script operations need elevated permissions, so don't just trust me on this, but read this document carefully and have a look at the code itself before running it.

 Disclaimer / WIP